epfl-ada/ada-2022-project-souvladaki/README.md

     * Date: 12/12/2022
 * P-M6 [Datastory Draft and Preparations].
 Start creating a template (sketch-like) for the datastory.
 Finalize all code implementations and decide about the final graphs we will present.
     * Date: 17/12/2022
-* P-MX [Final Results].
+* P-M7 [Final Results].
 Gather all information we want to present, polish the repository data, finalize datastory.
     * Date: 23/12/2022 (Milestone P3 Deadline).

 ## Internal Organization :memo: